For Ukrainians, this year, ‘Russia put independence in our hearts’

 “Many of us feel now that our independence is not something we can rely on others to hand to us,” she says, while crafting small heating and cooking stoves for front-line soldiers to use when cold weather returns.
 “It is something we all have to take part in and protect together.”

-In past years, before Russia’s full-scale invasion of his country six months ago, Olekseii Bezverkhnyi says, he didn’t spend much time pondering the meaning of Ukraine’s independence.
+In past years, before Russia’s full-scale invasion of his country six months ago, Olekseii Bezverkhnyii says, he didn’t spend much time pondering the meaning of Ukraine’s independence.

 The middle school Ukrainian-language teacher and father of three in this southern city known for shipbuilding and sunflower fields took independence for granted, he says, “like something that just fell to us out of the sky.”

-But Tuesday, as he slowly moves up in a long line of neighbors waiting to fill plastic jugs with potable water, and with this Independence Day just a sunrise away, Mr. Bezverkhnyi says the invasion and the ensuing martyrdom of his home city have changed everything.
+But Tuesday, as he slowly moves up in a long line of neighbors waiting to fill plastic jugs with potable water, and with this Independence Day just a sunrise away, Mr. Bezverkhnyii says the invasion and the ensuing martyrdom of his home city have changed everything.

 Why We Wrote This